One of my earliest trips to Romania took place years before I ever became a travel writer. It was 1990 and I was living in Vienna at the time.

 At about that point, we came up with the idea to rent a car and drive back.
 The plan was to take the car as far west as the Romanian border city of Timişoara, about 550 kilometers (340 miles) away, and then hop a train from there to Belgrade.
 Trains from Belgrade back to Vienna at the time were relatively frequent, and we knew once we were in Serbia, we’d find our way back home.

 We found a taxi near University Square and asked the driver to take us to a nearby car-rental agency.
 We’d only driven a few hundred meters when a group of miners – dressed in greasepaint and holding lead pipes – stopped the taxi to ask for identification.
 Our driver rolled down his window and told the head miner that two foreigners were in the back seat and that they were leaving the scene.
-Imagine our surprise, then, when the head miner turned to us and asked – in pretty good English -- to see our passports.
+Imagine our surprise, then, when the head miner turned to us and asked – in very good English -- to see our passports.
 Maybe those rumors of the Securitate being involved weren’t so far-fetched after all.

 On Sunday, we were up at the crack of dawn and bought two tickets for the early-morning train to Belgrade.
 The stars were in alignment on that leg of the journey.
 Once we arrived in the Serbian capital, the express train to Vienna was leaving in a couple of hours.
 We bought two tickets to Vienna with the last remaining dollars (or Austrian schillings) that we were carrying.